 - 2 cups shredded rutabaga

 - 1 tablespoon fresh dill plus 2 tsp

 - 1 teaspoon ground cumin

 - 1 teaspoon salt

 - 1 cup cassava flour or 1 cup almond flour for low-carb option)

-- 1 tbsp ground flax seeds or flaxmeal
+- 1 tablespoon ground flax seeds or flaxmeal

-- 2 tbsp (or more) extra virgin olive oil
+- 2 tablespoon (or more) extra virgin olive oil

 - salt to taste